ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 # Quick Start

+## Create an account and follow the onboarding

-Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), create an account and install your project.
+Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), and create an account and install your project.

 {% hint style="info" %}
 If you want to test Forest Admin but don't have a database on hand, here is one!